-HIV infection weakens your immune system, making you highly susceptible to all sorts of infections and certain types of cancers.
+HIV infection weakens your immune system, making you highly susceptible to numerous infections and certain types of cancers.

 Infections common to HIV/AIDS

 - Tuberculosis (TB).
-In resource-poor nations, TB is the most common opportunistic infection associated with HIV and a leading cause of death among people living with AIDS.
-Millions of people are currently infected with both HIV and tuberculosis, and many experts consider the two diseases twin epidemics.
+In resource-poor nations, TB is the most common opportunistic infection associated with HIV and a leading cause of death among people with AIDS.
+Millions of people are currently infected with both HIV and tuberculosis, and many experts consider the two diseases to be twin epidemics.

 - Salmonellosis.
 You contract this bacterial infection from contaminated food or water.
-Symptoms include severe diarrhea, fever, chills, abdominal pain and, occasionally, vomiting.
-Although anyone exposed to salmonella bacteria can become sick, salmonellosis is far more common in people who are HIV-positive.
+Signs and symptoms include severe diarrhea, fever, chills, abdominal pain and, occasionally, vomiting.
+Although anyone exposed to salmonella bacteria can become sick, salmonellosis is far more common in HIV-positive people.

 - Candidiasis.
 Candidiasis is a common HIV-related infection.
-It causes inflammation and a thick white coating on the mucous membranes of your mouth, tongue, esophagus or vagina.
-Children may have especially severe symptoms in the mouth or esophagus, which can make eating painful and difficult.
+It causes inflammation and a thick, white coating on the mucous membranes of your mouth, tongue, esophagus or vagina.
+Children may have especially severe symptoms in the mouth or esophagus, which can make eating painful.

 - Cryptococcal meningitis.
 Meningitis is an inflammation of the membranes and fluid surrounding your brain and spinal cord (meninges).
-Cryptococcal meningitis is a common central nervous system infection associated with HIV, caused by a fungus that is present in soil.
-It may also be associated with bird or bat droppings.
+Cryptococcal meningitis is a common central nervous system infection associated with HIV, caused by a fungus found in soil.
+The disease may also be associated with bird or bat droppings.

 - Toxoplasmosis.
 This potentially deadly infection is caused by Toxoplasma gondii, a parasite spread primarily by cats.
-Infected cats pass the parasites in their stools, and the parasites may then spread to other animals.
+Infected cats pass the parasites in their stools, and the parasites may then spread to other animals and humans.

 - Cryptosporidiosis.
 This infection is caused by an intestinal parasite that's commonly found in animals.
 You contract cryptosporidiosis when you ingest contaminated food or water.
 The parasite grows in your intestines and bile ducts, leading to severe, chronic diarrhea in people with AIDS.